quickwit-oss/quickwit/docs/reference/aggregation.md

 By default, the top 10 terms with the most documents are returned.
 Larger values for size are more expensive.

-###### **segment_size**
+###### **split_size**

-The get more accurate results, we fetch more than size from each segment.
+The get more accurate results, we fetch more than size from each segment/split.
-Increasing this value is will increase the cost for more accuracy.
+Increasing this value is will increase the accuracy, but also the CPU/memory usage.

-Defaults to 10 * size.
+Defaults to size * 1.5 + 10.

 ###### **show_term_doc_count_error**

-If you set the show_term_doc_count_error parameter to true, the terms aggregation will include doc_count_error_upper_bound, which is an upper bound to the error on the doc_count returned by each shard.
+If you set the show_term_doc_count_error parameter to true, the terms aggregation will include doc_count_error_upper_bound, which is an upper bound to the error on the doc_count returned by each split.
-It’s the sum of the size of the largest bucket on each segment that didn’t fit into shard_size.
+It’s the sum of the size of the largest bucket on each split that didn’t fit into split_size.

 Defaults to true when ordering by count desc.